 For the Soviet soldiers spearheading Operation Uranus, it was the most joyous day of the war, for it was time to exact revenge on those who desecrated the motherland.
 On 22nd November, the encirclement was completed.
 The Sixth Army and parts of the Fourth Panzer Army were trapped between the Volga and the Don rivers.
 A total of more than 290.000 Axis soldiers, including captured Russians who fought with them (called Hiwis).

 During the first months of war, when the Germans trapped Soviet Armies, they called those pockets of encircled enemies, Kessel (cauldron).
 Now they were the ones being cooked in a Kessel, short of supplies, ammunition and with an increase of dysentery and lice.
-Hitler was assured by Göring, commander-in-chief of the Luftwaffe, that the Sixth Army would be fully air-supplied.
-Needless to say, supplies delivered were ridiculously short, but Hitler vowed, never to renounce Stalingrad, and urged Paulus to resist, until help would come.
+Hitler was assured by Göring, commander-in-chief of the Luftwaffe, that the Sixth Army would be fully air-supplied, but needless to say, supplies delivered were ridiculously short.
+Hitler was furious over Göring, but nevertheless vowed to never renounce Stalingrad, and urged Paulus to resist until help would come.

 #9 The end of the bloodiest battle ever